 With the recent development of the 2nd edition of the Guide to Effective and Safe Practice in Youth Mentoring Aotearoa New Zealand (Guide), the content of the 2013 Safe Practice Guidelines has now been integrated into this 2nd edition providing a single Guide for New Zealand that seamlessly promotes safe and effective practice.

-For more information on the Government's activity for vulnerable children please see the Oranga Tamariki, Ministry for Vulnerable Children website.
+For more information on the Government's activity for vulnerable children please see the Oranga Tamariki, Ministry for Children website.